ominous66/EXPLORING-RACIAL-BIAS-IN-CREDIT-APPROVALS/README.md

 - HMDA dataset documentation and related research on mortgage discrimination[1][3].
 - Recent studies on racial bias in algorithmic lending and credit approval systems[2][4].

-## Acknowledgments

-Project completed as part of ECO545 under the supervision of **Prof. Arshad Rahman** at the Indian Institute of Technology Kanpur.

 **Keywords:** Racial Bias, Credit Approvals, Bayesian Probit, MLE, HMDA, Mortgage Lending, Discrimination Analysis